yiangmeng/aws-devops-introduction/3_Lab3.md

 **AWS CodePipeline** is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
 CodePipeline automates the build, test, and deploy phases of your release process every time there is a code change, based on the release model you define.

-To create a pipeline in the console, you'll need to provide the source file location and information about the providers you will use for your actions.

-When you use the pipeline wizard, AWS CodePipeline creates the names of stages (Source, Build, Staging).
-These names cannot be changed.
-However, you can delete Build and Staging if you prefer to alter the names.
-You can give more specific names (for example, BuildToGamma or DeployToProd) to stages you add later.

-Also, existing pipeline configuration can be exported and used to create pipeline in another region.

 1. Head over to the [AWS CodePipeline](http://console.aws.amazon.com/codepipeline) console.

 2. Click on **Create pipeline**.